keajs/kea-docs/docs/introduction/what-is-kea.md

 ## What is Kea good for?

-Kea is not just a place to put your app's data.
-It's actually a framework for managing the complete lifecycle of this data.
+First, Kea is not just a place to put your app's data.
+It's actually a framework for managing the [complete lifecycle](/docs/guide/advanced#lifecycles) of this data.

 Unlike some other state management libraries, where you statically connect your reducers to the store or read state through global variables (`let state = getState({ namespace: 'homepage' })`),